Skip to content

 Solid oak lends itself to various finishes, each with its own character:

 • White oiled: the Scandinavian look.
-The oak becomes slightly paler in color but retains its character.
+The oak becomes slightly lighter in color but retains its character.
 Fits perfectly in light, minimalist, or Japandi interiors.

-• Smoked oak: oak treated in an ammonia vapor chamber, which darkens the wood from within.
+• natural oak: oak treated in an ammonia vapor chamber, which darkens the wood from within.
 Deep, dramatic, luxurious — without paint or stain.

 • Matte black lacquered: the most modern option.
 The grain of the oak subtly shimmers through the black lacquer — unique and sophisticated.

-The herringbone pattern is naturally suitable for rectangular tables, but we also create it in other shapes:
+The herringbone pattern is naturally suited for rectangular tables, but we also make it in other shapes:

 • Rectangular dining table: the herringbone pattern runs along the length of the top and converges towards the center.
 The most classic execution.

-• Oval dining table: an oval top with a herringbone pattern that elegantly tapers towards the curved ends.
+• Oval dining table: an oval top with a herringbone pattern that beautifully tapers towards the curved ends.
 Softer in character than the rectangular variant.

-• Mixed variants: some customers choose a herringbone center with a smooth oak border (a "framed panel").
-This combines the dynamism of herringbone with the tranquility of a uniform frame.
+• Mixed variants: some customers opt for a herringbone center with a smooth oak border (a "frame panel").
+This combines the dynamism of herringbone with the calmness of an even frame.

 Bases

-A herringbone dining table deserves a base that doesn't overwhelm it.
+A herringbone dining table deserves a base that doesn't overpower it.
 Popular choices:

-• Matte black steel U-frame: industrial, sleek, lets the tabletop take center stage.
+• Matte black steel: industrial, sleek, lets the tabletop play the leading role.

 • Oak wooden legs (angled): Scandinavian, warm, harmonious with the tabletop.

-• Brass or gold-colored steel frame: luxurious touch, combines beautifully with natural or smoked oak.
+• or gold-colored steel frame: luxurious touch, combines beautifully with natural or natural oak.

-• Plate steel table legs with X-connection: robust, sturdy, industrial-modern.
+• Steel plate table legs with X-connection: robust, sturdy, industrial-modern.

 Every herringbone dining table at Industrial Home is custom-made.
 No standard dimensions — you determine the length, width, and height.
-Guidelines for seating capacity:
+Guidelines for the number of seats:

 • 160 × 90 cm → comfortable for 4–6 people